RICARDOMANZANOAMS/CheckFileGenerationAfterDequeueAzureFunction/README.md

 # CheckFileGenerationAfterDequeueAzureFunction
-This repository contains the azure function to check if the file dequeue, process, and write in the blob storage follows the flow
+This repository contains the azure function in C# to verify if the file dequeued was written in the blob storage.
+If the file was written correctly, it returns a json with succesfully.
+Otherwise, error.
+If the file is not still processed, it appears the message not exist